 The time is ripe for Botswana to revisit its legal framework governing land rights, consider revisions to reflect the principle of gender equality and non-discrimination, and ensure that leasehold grants of large tracts of grazing land do not deprive people of their livelihoods.
 A revised legal framework can be used to assist the Land Boards in ensuring that women have equal access to land allocations and leasing opportunities.
 In addition, traditional leaders will have support for reaching nondiscriminatory decisions on the division and inheritance of property, and an enhanced framework will ensure that decisions regarding leasehold grants of grazing land are subject to effective participatory processes and open to challenge.

-- Support for the Rights of Marginalized Populations within the Decentralized Land Administration and Governance System.
 Botswana has been a trailblazer in the devolution of powers over land-rights management to district-level and sub-district-level Land Boards.
 However, the process has often left minority groups (e.g., women, those infected with HIV/AIDS, the economically-disadvantaged, ethnic minorities) without power and representation.
 In addition, in most areas Land Boards have not taken up the responsibility that traditional leaders once had for consulting with their communities and engaging in the overall planning of land-use and management of natural resources.
 Government and quasi-governmental institutions that are not accountable to local communities are exercising the authority granted to the district Land Boards.
-Donors, including USAID, can assist the government in its efforts to provide capacity building and legal literacy campaigns to district and subordinate Land Boards, with the objective of strengthening the decentralized structure and helping local institutions meet their responsibilities to serve all Botswana’s people.
+Donors, including USAID, can assist the government in its efforts to provide capacity-building and legal literacy campaigns to district and subordinate Land Boards, with the objective of strengthening the decentralized structure and helping local institutions meet their responsibilities to serve all Botswana’s people.

-Botswana has enjoyed continuous peace and stability since its country ranks as the least corrupt African nation.
+Botswana has enjoyed continuous peace and stability since its independence in 1966.
+The country ranks as the least corrupt African nation.
 Ninety percent of the population has access to clean water, education, and health care.
-Botswana has one of Africa’s $6470 in 2008, yet also one of the world’s highest rates of income inequality.
-Forty-seven percent of the population lives below the poverty line, and 97% of all poor Twenty-four percent of the population between the ages of 15 and 49 are infected with HIV/AIDS.
+Botswana has one of Africa’s highest per capita incomes at US $6470 in 2008, yet also one of the world’s highest rates of income inequality.
+Forty-seven percent of the population lives below the poverty line, and 97% of all poor people live in rural areas.
+Twenty-four percent of the population between the ages of 15 and 49 are infected with HIV/AIDS.
 Average life- expectancy is 38 years.

 Botswana’s population is becoming more sedentary and concentrated in its urban areas.
 Demands for food, land, and fuel are increasing.
 Threats to natural resources include rangeland degradation, soil erosion, loss of grazing habitat, deforestation, over-exploitation of wildlife and wood, water pollution, bush fires, and conflicts between people and wildlife.